marduke182/jekyll-blog/_posts/2018-07-17-react-unit-test.markdown

 In React the assertion could be summarized in three things:

-- Child component is been rendered.
+- Child component has been rendered.
-- The function passed to components was called.
+- The function passed to the component was called.
 - Child component has a property.

 ### Acts